heisenbuug/Long-Short-Term-Memory/README.md

 RNN's basically Artificial Neural Networks which can capture Temporal Dependencies(Dependencies over time).

 #### History Of RNN
-Feed-Forward Networks were simlpy unable to capture Temporal dependencies.
+Feed-Forward Networks were simlpy unable to capture **Temporal dependencies**.
 Modeling time based data is very critical in many real world situation since signals like speech have time varying properties.
 Biological neural networks themselves have recurrance so the idea of applying the same concept to ANN was born.

-The first attempt to do so was using Time Delay Neural Network(TDNN, 1989)
+The first attempt to do so was using **Time Delay Neural Network(TDNN, 1989)**

 After that, Simple RNN's or Elman Networks(1990)

-After further work a phenomenon called THE VANISHING GRADIENT PROBLEM came into picture.
+After further work a phenomenon called THE **VANISHING GRADIENT PROBLEM** came into picture.

+### Vanishing Gradient Problem
 Vanishing Gradient Problem refers to geometrical decay in the contribution of information over time.
 So caputring info that occured 6-10 steps backward was not possible.
 Despite the advantage of the memory all these network had this major flaw(extent of backward steps they can remember).

-In 1990 LSTM was introduced to address this very problem of Vanishing Gradient Decent.
+In 1990 **LSTM** was introduced to address this very problem of **Vanishing Gradient Decent**.

 ### LSTM
 The major concept behind LSTM was the idea that some signals(state variables) can be kept fixed by using gates and reintroduced or not at an appropriate time in the future.
 By doing so arbitrary time intervals can be represented and temporal dependencies can be captured.